Ulricharmel001/ALXprodev-Devops/Advanced_shell/README.md

 extracts the name, height, and weight of each Pokémon, and summarizes the information in a CSV file.
 Define the output CSV file

+## Second Batch Processing

+This script fetches JSON data for a list of Pokémon from the PokeAPI and saves each Pokémon's data into a separate JSON file named after the Pokémon.
+It runs the fetch operations in parallel to speed up the process.